fieldOfView/pyQNodesEditor/README.md

 pyQNodesEditor
 ==============

-pyQt5 port of ALGOholic's QNodesEditor
+Python port of ALGOholic's QNodesEditor
 See ALGOholic for more information: http://algoholic.eu/qnodeseditor-qt-nodesports-based-data-processing-flow-editor/

-Port to Python3 pyQt5, with some minor changes
+This port uses Python3 PySide
 Note: Saving/Loading is currently not implemented